Milad84/DeepLab_Road_Detection/README.md

 #### Steps:

-1. **Import Required Libraries**: Make sure you have the necessary libraries installed.
+1. **Import Required Libraries**: Ensure you have installed the necessary libraries.
 These may include OpenCV, NumPy, Pandas, and Albumentations.

 2. **Load Data**: Load the satellite imagery data from the specified directory.
 This typically involves reading image files and corresponding mask files.